-Click "Next" to continue.
+Select Next to continue.

 Step 2 will permit you to select devices.
-Check the appropriate device or devices that you want the configuration to apply to:
+Check the appropriate device or devices that you want the configuration to apply to.

-If you want to do global selects, this can be done with the "Match Select" option.
-For example, you can click "Match Select" and choose all devices that have "Cisco" in the system description.
-Then you can do another match select and choose "De-select" to remove all references to Nexus.
+If you want to do global selects, this can be done with the Match Select option.
+For example, you can select Match Select and choose all devices that have Cisco in the system description.
+Then you can do another match select and choose De-select to remove all references to Nexus.
 At this point, it will have all Cisco devices that are Not Nexus selected.

 Then in step 3, enter the configuration change script.
-If needed select "Load" or "Show Help."
-When finished, click "Next":
+If needed select Load or Show Help.
+When finished, select Next.